SingingTree/SingingTree.github.io/_drafts/OfTooLongFileNamesAndGit.md

 The Windows API has a constant, MAX_PATH, [which is defined to be 260]( https://msdn.microsoft.com/en-us/library/aa365247%28VS.85%29.aspx#maxpath).
 There are various intricacies to how this ends up impacting your paths and file names (see the link).
 However, the net upshot is that you have a path limit that you can hit with only a moderate amount of effort, as opposed to say 4096, which you really have to make some effort to go for (4096 being a common value for PATH_MAX).

 MAX_PATH appears to be one of these historical things.
-The Windows API enforces this limit in many of it's [ANSI related functions](https://msdn.microsoft.com/en-us/library/windows/desktop/aa365239%28v=vs.85%29.aspx).
+The Windows API enforces this limit for its [ANSI file manipulation functions](https://msdn.microsoft.com/en-us/library/windows/desktop/aa365239%28v=vs.85%29.aspx).

+## core.longpaths

+The core.longpaths variable is special to msysgit.
+If you grep through the git source you won't find a reference to it.
+And just to mess with you, if you do a grep of the source for msysgit without checking out submodules you also won't find it.
+But if you grep the source of a msysgit with its submodules inited and updated, then you're in for a treat.

+Msysgit has its own git submodule with modifications.
+This submodule lives in the git directory which hangs directly off the root of the msysgit directory structure.
+This is where the adventure starts:

+git/config.c has the following change:

+{% highlight c %}
+if (!strcmp(var, "core.longpaths")) {
+	core_long_paths = git_config_bool(var, value);
+	return 0;
+}
+{% endhighlight %}

+to handle the longpaths var being set.
+While you can set the var on a non msys version of git, it won't be handled in the same way due to code such as this missing.